- Home

 Why does menopause make me feel less sociable?

-Many women find that they question themselves throughout their menopause journey, with a popular question being: is it all in my head?
-When you find yourself feeling regularly frustrated and fed up with the people around you – you might start to wonder whether you’re losing your mind.
+When you find yourself feeling regularly frustrated and fed up with the people around you, you might start to wonder whether you’re losing your mind.
 But feeling irritable, grumpy, tired, and like you just want to be alone is actually the work of falling estrogen levels during menopause.

-Common irritations during this time could include becoming tired of running around after others and becoming less tolerant of things that you would normally do to keep others happy.
-For instance, if you usually travel to visit certain friends or family members at various times of the year, then you might find yourself asking why you should have to be the one to make the trip every time, and why others can’t make an effort to travel to you.
+Common irritations during this time could include becoming tired of running around after others and feeling less tolerant of things that you would normally do to keep others happy.
+For instance, if you usually travel to visit certain friends or family members at various times of the year, you might find yourself asking why you should have to be the one to make the trip every time, and why others can’t make an effort to travel to you.

 How long will menopausal symptoms affect my relationships with friends and family?

-It’s important to keep in mind that although it can be tiresome to feel fed up with the people around you, it will eventually pass.
+It’s important to keep in mind that although it can be tiresome to feel fed up with the people around you, it will usually pass.
 For some women, this can take a few months, while for others it can be much longer.

 5 tips for nurturing friendships during menopause